 In most cases you throw them in the washer on a gentle cycle with a small amount of detergent and then throw them in the dryer on low.
 Read the label before you do it.
 If it's a gel pillow which can't be washed run a vacuum over the pillow and do it the same time you do the mattress at the same time you wash the comforter or quilt.

 Always check the label before you put bedding in the wash.
 Some bedding requires dry cleaning.
 To keep your bedding fresh without having to clean it frequently, you can shake it and hang it on the washing line in the sun.
 The UV light helps to kill bacteria.

 Upgrading your colour scheme

-Another reason to change your bedding might be if you are simply changing your colour scheme or style of your room and want a change of design.
+Another factor which may influence your decision on how often to change bedding might be if you are simply changing your colour scheme or the style of your room and want a change of design.
 Obviously this would not be just for that fact that the sheets you have might be worn or old but just that you are a little fed up of the style you currently have.